Flooding can cause serious damage to our homes, infrastructure and livelihoods, so it helps to be prepared and to minimise the damage.

 For Scottish residents, the Scottish Environment Protection Agency (SEPA) has a similar service.

-If you live in an area that you know is at risk of flooding, another invaluable tool you can use is the Environment Agency’s Flood Warnings Direct service.
+If you live in an area that you know is at risk of flooding, another invaluable tool you can use is the Environment Agency’s Flood Information service.

 When a flood warning is issued near you, you will be notified by email, text, or phone, as well as through Facebook.

 This could give you enough time to prepare your flood defences or, if the threat is great enough, evacuate.

 SEPA also has a flood alert system for Scottish residents.